AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`urltransform`** {#urltransform-modifier}

-The `$urltransform` rules allow you to modify the request URL by replacing the text matched by the regular expression.
+The `$urltransform` rules allow you to modify the request URL by replacing text matched by a regular expression.

 **Features**

-- `$urltransform` rules apply to any request URL text.
-- `$urltransform` rules can also **modify the query part** of the URL.
+- `$urltransform` rules normally only apply to the path and query parts of the URL, see below for one exception.
 - `$urltransform` will not be applied if the original URL is blocked by other rules.
 - `$urltransform` will be applied before `$removeparam` rules.